Edna St. Vincent Millay: Move to Greenwich Village

-After her graduation from Vassar in 1917, Millay moved to New York City.
-She lived in Greenwich Village just as it was becoming known as a bohemian writer's haven.
+After she graduated from Vassar in 1917, Millay moved to New York City.
+She lived in Greenwich Village just as it was becoming known as a bohemian writers' haven.
 She resided in a number of places, including a house owned by the Cherry Lane Theatre and 75½ Bedford Street, renowned for being the narrowest in New York City.

-While in New York City, Millay was openly bisexual, developing passing relationships with both men and women.
+While in New York City, Millay, who was bisexual, developed passing relationships with men and women.
 The critic Floyd Dell wrote that Millay was "a frivolous young woman, with a brand-new pair of dancing slippers and a mouth like a valentine."
-She maintained relationships with The Masses-editor Floyd Dell and critic Edmund Wilson, both of whom proposed marriage to her and were refused.
+She maintained relationships with The Masses editor Floyd Dell and critic Edmund Wilson, both of whom proposed marriage to her and were refused.
 Counted among Millay's close friends were the writers Witter Bynner, Arthur Davison Ficke, and Susan Glaspell.

 In 1919, she wrote the anti-war play Aria da Capo, which starred her sister Norma Millay at the Provincetown Playhouse in New York City.
 In 1921, Millay would write The Lamp and the Bell, her first verse drama, at the request of the drama department of Vassar.
 While establishing her career as a poet, Millay initially worked with the Provincetown Players on Macdougal Street and the Theatre Guild.
 In 1923, Millay and others founded the Cherry Lane Theatre "to continue the staging of experimental drama."

 During her stay in Greenwich Village, Millay learned to use her poetry for her feminist activism.
 She often went into detail about topics others found taboo, such as a wife leaving her husband in the middle of the night.
 Millay's 1920 collection A Few Figs From Thistles drew controversy for its exploration of female sexuality and feminism.
 She engaged in highly successful nationwide tours in which she offered public readings of her poetry.

 To support her days in the Village, Millay wrote short stories for Ainslee's Magazine.
 As an aesthete and a canny protector of her identity as a poet, she insisted on publishing this more mass-appeal work under the pseudonym Nancy Boyd.